Blue Kyanite | Properties and Meaning

 About the Mineral Kyanite

 Being so fragile means that kyanite is not ideal as a gemstone but is still used in selective items of jewellery.
 It must always be handled carefully because it can be damaged easily.
 Stones tend to be faceted and can often have a "scratchy" appearance and/or other minor surface marks.
-The colour of the finest grade material can rival the colour of a sapphire.
+The colour of the finest grade stones can rival the colour of a sapphire.

 Kyanite can be found in the United States, Brazil, Switzerland, Russia, Serbia, India and Kenya.
 Fine gem quality crystals have also been mined in Nepal though exact quantities are unknown.

 Both photos in this article are clickable and redirect to the original image.
 The first photo is courtesy of Stan Celestian.